 Your electorate allowance is paid monthly in arrears with your salary.
 Any queries relating to the payment of electorate allowance should be referred to your House Department - contact details are available on the Senators and Members Portal on the Extended Parliamentary Network.

 Reduction of electorate allowance for a non-standard private plated vehicle

 If you request a non-standard private plated vehicle instead of a standard private plated vehicle, you may elect for a whole or part of the excess lease cost to be deducted from your electorate allowance.

 The taxation requirements relating to electorate allowance are a matter between you and the Australian Taxation Office.
-The Australian Taxation Office has issued a ruling on what members of parliament may claim as an exemption for income tax purposes.
-You should contact the Australian Taxation Office for details.
+The Australian Taxation Office has issued a ruling on what parliamentarians may claim as an exemption for income tax purposes.
+You should contact the Australian Taxation Office for further details.